GRCLP1006 - Greece Cyclades

 Boat schedules are subject to change.
 We adapt our program to these schedules, and we cannot be held responsible for induced modifications.
 In the same way, morning departures of boats or planes may prevent you from having breakfast in your hotels.
 This won’t result in a refund from Grand Angle.

-Hikes on any specific island can be done in any order you choose.
+Hikes on the islands can be done in any order, depending on ferry schedules.

 Technical description